jysique/_DeepHistory_train/README.md

 # _DeepHistory_train
-Repository that served for the experimentation of models for the thesis work "DeepHistory" by Jose Ysique and Nilton Mercado
+Repository that served for the experimentation of models for the thesis work "DeepHistory" by Jose Ysique and Nilton Mercado.

 ## Enviroment